NREL/PRAS/docs/src/PRAS/results.md

 *Table: Regional result specification characteristics.*

 ### Shortfall

-The Shortfall family of result specifications (`Shortfall` and `ShortfallSamples`) reports on unserved energy occuring during simulations.
+The Shortfall family of result specifications reports on unserved energy occurring during simulations.
 As quantifying unserved energy is the core aspect of resource adequacy analysis, in practice almost every assessment requests a Shortfall-related result.
-The basic `Shortfall` specification is most commonly used and reports average shortfall results, while `ShortfallSamples` provides more detailed results at the level of individual simulations (samples).
+The basic `Shortfall` specification reports average shortfall results while `ShortfallSamples` provides results for individual simulation samples and timesteps.

 If the system includes demand response units, demand response specific shortfall results can also be queried: (`DemandResponseShortfall` and `DemandResponseShortfallSamples`).